Senate passes AMCON amendment bill - Vanguard News

 He said the stakeholders in their submissions suggested that AMCON be empowered to take possession, manage, sell, transfer, assign property used as security for eligible bank assets among others.

-This, he said would provide for a quicker, easier and legitimate process of assets disposal.
+This, he said would provide for a quicker, easier, and legitimate process of asset disposal.

 Deputy President of Senate, Ovie Omo-Agege at the clause-by-clause consideration of the bill sought clarification on some provisions.